AI Search Optimization: The Complete Guide to Getting Cited (2026)

 - Double down on the content patterns that earned citations.
 Revise content that was retrieved but not cited — it likely needs more factual density or structural clarity.

-Key takeaway: The 30-day plan follows a foundation-first sequence: fix crawlability (week 1), optimize content structure (week 2), build authority (week 3), then measure and iterate (week 4).
+The 30-day plan follows a foundation-first sequence: fix crawlability (week 1), optimize content structure (week 2), build authority (week 3), then measure and iterate (week 4).
+Each week's work compounds with the next — skipping foundation undermines content optimization, and so on.

 The five most common GEO mistakes — blocking AI crawlers, ignoring Bing, publishing vague content, neglecting freshness, and siloing SEO from GEO — are all preventable.